EBalloon/Ssd-Function/README.md

 # Ssd-Function

-this is an example of how to get an NT/ZW functions in kernel mode without opening the dll ntdll.dll and mapping it
+this is an example of how to get an NT/ZW functions in kernel mode without opening the ntdll.dll and mapping it

 	void* GetSsdFunction(const char* Name)
 	{